JuliaDiff/ForwardDiff.jl/README.md

  in _calc_hessian! at /Users/jarrettrevels/.julia/ForwardDiff/src/fad_api/hessian.jl:48
 ```

-Thus, chunking up input vectors whose length is a prime number is unsupported.
+Note that, given the divisibility restriction, the only allowable options when `length(x)` is prime are `chunk_size=1` or `chunk_size=length(x)`.
 We're currently working on removing this limitation.

-Note that it is generally always much faster to **not** provide a `chunk_size`.
-The `chunk_size` option should only be used in cases where performing the entire calculation at once would consume too much memory.
+In general, one should do their own benchmarks to determine the appropriate `chunk_size` for their use case.
+In many cases, the fastest option might be to not specify a `chunk_size` at all.
+The `chunk_size` option is mainly useful in cases where performing the entire calculation at once raises memory concerns.